SEND TO

 Dear NAME HERE,

 The School Board and Administration must create, communicate and implement clear policies to promote best practices for technology use.
 Following such policies will allow our children to develop sustained, focused attention spans and limit the harmful effects of too much technology use.
-I request District 97 provide more robust guidance around tech usage to teachers, students and families that implement the following policies and procedures:
+Before school year 2026-2027, I request D97 develop and enforce strong comprehensive guidelines on appropriate screen time—both for district devices and personal devices—ensuring that these standards are informed by educational experts and parental input.

 We parents no longer want to see hours of screen time as a primary means of learning and recreation each school day.
 We no longer want to see children huddled around screens during recess or free time.
 We no longer want to see our children exiting the school building with their faces glued to a screen.
 We respectfully insist that the District implement its own Acceptable Use policy to use digital devices solely for educational purposes and implement best practices to promote the skills required for promoting students’ digital health.